- This event has passed.

-Middle Way Teachings with Geshe Dadul Namgyal
+Online: Sorting Out Tenets with Geshe Dadul Namgyal

-September 15 @ 4:00 pm - September 19 @ 2:00 pm PDT
+September 19, 2020 @ 9:00 am - September 22, 2020 @ 3:30 pm PDT

-Geshe Dadul is a prominent scholar.
+Geshe Dadul Namgyal is a prominent scholar.
 He holds a Geshe Lharampa degree (doctorate) in Buddhism and Philosophy from the Drepung Monastic University and a Master’s degree in English Literature from Panjab University in India.
 Geshe-la is an author, professor, translator, and has served as auxiliary interpreter for His Holiness and Dalai Lama.
-He is now involved wth Drepung Loseling Monastery-Emory University partnership where he is preparing a six-year curriculum in Modern Science for Tibetan monasteries and nunneries.
+He is now involved with Drepung Loseling Monastery-Emory University partnership where he is preparing a six-year curriculum in Modern Science for Tibetan monasteries and nunneries.
 Read his full biography.